Opticians bring the Christmas magic to Harrogate with sponsorship deal

 For two magical hours, children and families can get lost in the festivities by enrolling in Elf School, wandering through the Forest of Enchanted Wishes, and discovering the wonders of Elf Village.

-The Father Christmas Experience has been designed by the imaginative team at Enchantica’s - a company that offers immersive experiences, entertainment, education and well-being for all ages - to provide the whole family with a holistic, fun and magical way to get into the festive spirit.
+The Father Christmas Experience has been designed by the imaginative team at Enchantica’s to provide the whole family with a holistic, fun and magical way to get into the festive spirit.

-Specsavers Harrogate, one of the event sponsors, donated £500 to help spread cheer this festive season.
+Specsavers Harrogate, one of the events sponsors donated £500 to help spread cheer this festive season.
 Their donation will help support Unity, a parent-led charity dedicated to providing inclusive and accessible events for children with SENDs, ensuring families across Harrogate can join in the festive celebrations.

-Suzanne Vaughn, director of Enchantica’s, said: "We’re thrilled to welcome over 3,000 people to this year’s Father Christmas Experience.
+Director of Enchantica’s, Suzanne Vaughn, says: "We’re thrilled to welcome over 3,000 people to this year’s Father Christmas Experience.
 We hope our immersive journey into the North Pole will create unforgettable memories for children and families alike.

 "The projects we support with our Christmas Community fund would not be possible without the incredible generosity of our sponsors, such as Specsavers Harrogate.
 Their donation means more families and individuals can enjoy Christmas magic in ways that might not be accessible in any other way.